Desulfonation reaction

 It is the reverse of sulfonation.
 The temperature of desulfonation correlates with the ease of the sulfonation.

 Applications in synthesis

-This reactivity is exploited in the regiospecific preparation of many di- and tri-substituted aromatic compounds.
+This reactivity is exploited in the regiospecific preparation of di- and tri-substituted aromatic compounds.
 The approach exploits the meta-directing effect of the sulfonic acid group.
 2-Chlorotoluene for example can be prepared by chlorination of p-toluenesulfonic acid, followed by hydrolysis.
 The method is also useful for the preparation of 2,6-dinitroaniline and 2-bromophenol via phenol-2,4-disulfonic acid.

+In some cases, sulfonation gives a disulfonated product, which can be followed by mono-desulfonation to give a distinct monosulfonated product.
+2-Hydroxynaphthalene-4-sulfonic acid is prepared by desulfonation of 2-hydroxynaphthalene-4,8-di-sulfonic acid, which in turn is produced by disulfonation of 2-naphthol.

+Related reaction

+In contrast to the acid-catalyzed desulfonation is the alkaline fusion of aryl sulfonates, which is used to prepare phenols: